Rails-is-Underrated/Ruby-on-Rails-with-Concepts/software_eng/introduction_to_ruby_on_rails.md

 # What is Rails?

-Rails is a web application development framework written in the Ruby programming language, [more](https://guides.rubyonrails.org/getting_started.html#what-is-rails-questionmark).
+Rails is a web application development framework written in the Ruby programming language, [Rails docs](https://guides.rubyonrails.org/getting_started.html#what-is-rails-questionmark).

 ## MVC

 Model View Controller is a design  pattern that divides related programming logic, making is easier to reason about.

-Rails follow this design pattern, [more](https://www.sitepoint.com/model-view-controller-mvc-architecture-rails/).
+Rails follow this design pattern, [MVC](https://www.sitepoint.com/model-view-controller-mvc-architecture-rails/).

 ## Creating our Rails App